Skip to content

 1. Complex Formation and Maintenance: The process of creating an S Corp is more complex and costly than a Sole Proprietorship.
 It requires filing articles of incorporation and adhering to more stringent regulations and S Corp requirements.
 The ongoing compliance requirements can be burdensome for small business owners without administrative support.

 2. Limited Shareholder Structure: An S Corp can have no more than 100 shareholders, and all must be U.S. citizens or residents, which can restrict potential growth and diversification.
-This limitation can be a significant drawback for businesses seeking to expand internationally or attract foreign investment.
+As a result, S Corps can pose limitations for businesses seeking to expand internationally or attract foreign investment.

 3. Increased Scrutiny: S Corps are subject to more IRS scrutiny, and improper handling of salaries and distributions can result in penalties.
 Business owners must be diligent in maintaining accurate records and ensuring compliance with all IRS regulations to avoid costly fines and legal issues.